stanford-rc/www.sherlock.stanford.edu/src/docs/storage/filesystems.md

 the same and accessible from both jobs, while `$L_SCRATCH_JOB` will be different for each job.

-For instance, if you have jobs `98423` and `98672` running on ths same nodes, the variables will be set as follows:
+For instance, if you have jobs `98423` and `98672` running on this same nodes, the variables will be set as follows:

 | Job id  | `$L_SCRATCH` | `L_SCRATCH_JOB` |